 things to do at the Jemez State Monument

 In addition to observing the fascinating historic ruins of the Jemez State Monument, there are a variety of other activities to enjoy in this area.
 Just a few miles away is Jemez Falls, which is truly a spectacular sight to see in New Mexico.
 A towering, 70-foot drop, this is one spot you won’t want to skip during your adventure around Albuquerque.
 You can also choose to hike Battleship Rock, an astounding natural feature that was the product of a volcanic eruption that occurred millions of years ago.
 If you want to relax after an exciting day of exploring, Spence Hot Springs is also located closeby so you can soak your tired muscles!

 Albuquerque is rich in history and culture; you’ll find a myriad of things to do waiting for you in this amazing destination.
 Make your stay in this wonderful city even more memorable by treating yourself to a stay in some comfortable and convenient accommodations.
 The Bottger Mansion of Old Town is a historic bed and breakfast in Albuquerque offering lovely rooms, outstanding amenities, and friendly hospitality.
-Explore the many attractions of Albuquerque or simply relax in the peace and quiet of our cozy inn and all its excellent qualities.
-Our beautiful oasis of New Mexico is waiting for you, so check our availability and book your stay today!
+Explore the many attractions of Albuquerque or simply relax in the peace and quiet of our cozy inn.
+Our beautiful oasis in New Mexico is waiting for you, so check our availability and book your stay today!